vcoppe/csrflp-dd/README.md

 `srflp_classic.cpp`
 ```
 Usage: ./srflp_classic filename [--width width]          // maximum width of the DDs
                                 [--time maxtime]         // maximum time (seconds) for the algorithm
                                 [--threads threads]      // number of threads used
                                 [--minlp]                // use MinLP for comparison before restriction
+                                [--constraints filename] // add constraints to the problem
 ```

 `srflp_boosted.cpp`
 ```
 Usage: ./srflp_boosted filename [--width width]          // maximum width of the DDs
                                 [--time maxtime]         // maximum time (seconds) for the algorithm
                                 [--threads threads]      // number of threads used
-                                [--symmetry-off]    // turn off symmetry-breaking
+                                [--symmetry-on]          // turn on symmetry-breaking
                                 [--minlp]                // use MinLP for comparison before restriction
+                                [--constraints filename] // add constraints to the problem
 ```

 ## Data